Sports in Minnesota: Ice Hockey

-The Minnesota Wild are an NHL team founded in 2000 and play their home games at the Xcel Energy Center in Saint Paul.
+The Minnesota Wild are an NHL team founded in 2000 based at the Grand Casino Arena in Saint Paul.
 The Wild have not appeared in the Stanley Cup Finals.
-With their second draft pick in franchise history, the Wild drafted Mikko Koivu, who now holds the team's record total franchise points and is team captain.
-The Wild made it to the Western Conference Finals in 2003, by beating the Colorado Avalanche and Vancouver Canucks both in seven games after being down three games to one in the series, before being swept by the then Mighty Ducks of Anaheim.
-Notable Wild players include Marián Gáborík, Mikko Koivu, Wes Walz, Darby Hendrickson, Zach Parise, Ryan Suter, Thomas Vanek, Eric Staal, and Jordan Leopold.
+The Wild made it to the Western Conference Finals in 2003, by beating the Colorado Avalanche and Vancouver Canucks both in seven games after being down three games to one in the series, before being swept by the Mighty Ducks of Anaheim.
+With their second draft pick in franchise history, the Wild drafted Mikko Koivu, who now holds the team's record total franchise points.
+Notable Wild players include Marián Gáborík, Wes Walz, Darby Hendrickson, Mikko Koivu, Zach Parise, Ryan Suter, Thomas Vanek, Eric Staal, Jordan Leopold, and Kirill Kaprizov.

-The Minnesota North Stars were an NHL team that was part of the 1967 NHL Expansion and played their home games at Met Center in Bloomington.
+The Minnesota North Stars were an NHL team that was part of the 1967 NHL expansion.
+The North Stars played their home games at the Met Center in Bloomington.
 They appeared in the 1981 and 1991 Stanley Cup Finals, but did not win either one of them.
 In 1993, the North Stars moved to Dallas, where they became the Dallas Stars.
 Notable players include Harry Howell, John Mariucci, Gump Worsley, Neal Broten and Mike Modano.

-The Minnesota Whitecaps are a professional women's team that played in the amateur Western Women's Hockey League (WWHL) from 2004 to 2011 and joined the professional Premier Hockey Federation (PHF, formerly the National Women's Hockey League, or NWHL) for the 2018–19 season as an expansion team.
-The team has one Clarkson Cup title from 2010 during their time in the WWHL and an Isobel Cup in the PHF.
-They play at Richfield Ice Arena in Richfield.
+The Minnesota Whitecaps were a professional women's team that played in the amateur Western Women's Hockey League (WWHL) from 2004 to 2011 and eventually joined the professional Premier Hockey Federation (PHF, formerly the National Women's Hockey League, or NWHL) for the 2018–19 season as an expansion team.
+The team has one Clarkson Cup title from 2010, and won the Isobel Cup in their first PHF season.
+They played at Richfield Ice Arena in Richfield.

+In the summer of 2023, the PHF was shut down as part of the launch of a new, unified professional women's league, the Professional Women's Hockey League (PWHL).
+The Minnesota Frost became one of the inaugural six franchises in the new league, and announced that they would play their home games at the Grand Casino Arena.
+The team held the first ever PWHL draft pick and used it to select Minnesota Golden Gophers forward Taylor Heise.
+On May 30, 2024, they became the league's first champions as they won the inaugural Walter Cup.
+On May 26, 2025, the Frost defended their title and repeated as Walter Cup champions.

 The U.S. Hockey Hall of Fame is located in Eveleth, on the Iron Range.